Ridhwana/rails/guides/source/caching_with_rails.md

 ### `ActiveSupport::Cache::MemCacheStore`

 [`ActiveSupport::Cache::MemCacheStore`][] uses Danga's `memcached` server to provide a centralized cache for your application.
 Rails uses the bundled `dalli` gem by default.
-This is currently the most popular cache store for production websites.
-It can be used to provide a single, shared cache cluster with very high performance and redundancy.
+It can provide a single shared cache cluster with high performance and redundancy.

 When initializing the cache, you should specify the addresses for all memcached servers in your cluster, or ensure the `MEMCACHE_SERVERS` environment variable has been set appropriately.